Lipen/bdd-rs/examples/abstract-interpretation/guide/chapters/part1_introduction/05_combining.typ

 - Heuristics balance precision and performance

 Generic design allows any abstract domain with BDD control.
+Let's see how these concepts come together in a working path-sensitive analyzer:

+#example-reference(
+  "integration",
+  "sign_with_bdd.rs",
+  "sign_with_bdd",
+  [
+    Complete implementation of path-sensitive analysis combining sign domain with BDD control.
+    Shows branching, path feasibility checking, and precision gains over path-insensitive analysis.
+  ],
+)

+#info-box(title: "Combining Multiple Domains")[
+  You can also combine multiple *data* domains (not just control+data).
+  The reduced product construction maintains relationships between domains.
+  See #inline-example("domains", "combined.rs", "combined_domain") for an example combining sign and interval domains.
+]

 In the next chapter, we build a complete symbolic executor using these techniques.